Ronald Hinton

-Ronald Hinton (born September 17, 1972) is an American serial killer who, between 1996 and 1999, raped and strangled to death three women in the Rogers Park neighborhood of Chicago in Illinois.
-In two of the cases, Hinton worked with accomplices.
-He pleaded guilty to each murder in 2004 to avoid a death sentence and was subsequently handed down three life terms.
+Ronald Hinton (born September 17, 1972) is an American serial killer and rapist who committed the murders of a teenage girl and two women in the Rogers Park neighborhood of Chicago, Illinois, between 1996 and 1999.
+He pleaded guilty to each murder in 2004 to avoid a death sentence and was subsequently given three life terms.

 Early life

-Ronald Hinton was born on September 17, 1972.
-A native of Chicago, he was raised in a dysfunctional household; his mother often stood on, and beat young Ronald and his siblings with a belt constantly, due to believing they had been tainted by Satan.
+Hinton was born on September 17, 1972.
+A native of Chicago, he was raised by an abusive mother who often beat him and his siblings with a belt constantly under the belief they had been tainted by Satan.
 Eventually, his mother abandoned the entire family.
 Growing up Hinton struggled with severe drug addiction, which only got worse as an adult with the death of his son.
-He eventually fathered one daughter before he began his killings.
+He eventually fathered a daughter.
 Before the murders, he led an extensive criminal life with numerous convictions for robbery.

 Murders

 Felicia Mullins

 On December 6, 1996, Hinton gained entry, either forcefully or was let into the apartment of 17-year-old Felicia Mullins, a girl whom he had a sexual relationship with, in Rogers Park.
-He attacked Mullins, assaulted, and strangled her to death.
-He left the apartment not long after, and Mullins' boyfriend who declined to have his identity revealed subsequently found the body hours later.
+He attacked Mullins, sexually assaulted, and strangled her to death.
+He left the apartment not long after, and Mullins' boyfriend found the body hours later.
 He later flagged down a police cruiser and told officers that he had discovered the dead body of Mullins.
-Police subsequently saw the body for themselves, and a coroner stated that Mullins, who was also a mother of three and had produced her first child at 14, had been murdered via strangulation.
+Police subsequently saw the body for themselves, and a coroner stated that Mullins, who was also a mother of three, had been murdered via strangulation.

 Keary Gagnier

 On August 18, 1998, Hinton and a man named Michael Sanders invaded the third-floor apartment of 36-year-old Keary Lea Gagnier in Rogers Park.
 Unlike Mullins, neither Hinton nor Sanders had previous relations with the victim.
-They attacked her in her bedroom, partially stripped her, raped, and following that Hinton strangled her to death.
+They attacked her in her bedroom, partially stripped her, raped her, and following that Hinton strangled her to death.
 The duo then took belongings from her apartment, including her ID, and disposed of them in a trash can just outside of the building.
 Her body was found later on, and city sanitation workers later found her items in the can Hinton threw them in.

 Merceda Ares

-On February 13, 1999, Hinton, Sanders, and a man named David Wales broke into the apartment of 31-year-old Merceda Faye Ares.
-The trio then raped and Hinton strangled Ares to death.
-They then took Ares' belongings, including her bank card and used it to withdraw money from an ATM.